harunoni/framework-zero/README.md

 The important difference with Zero is it disuades the use of the global request scope, and favors explicity passing variables along to the methods that require them.

+###Controller Arguments
+In Zero, controllers only receive the request parameters (url and form) for the arguments they are explicityly expecting.
+The RC scope is not passed to the controller, instead Zero looks at the arguments and only passes the parameters the controller defines.
+The controller can therefore define required, optional and default values and only the right values will be passed.
+This allows you to use the Lucee type system to enforce access to your controllers, instead of having to handle for the existence of parameters manually.